ggirelli/GPSeqGG/docs/HOWTO.md

   -m maskFile   File with masked regions.
 Columns: id|chr|start|end.
 No header.
   -s chrLengths File with chromosome lengths. chr|len.
 No header.
 ```

+If the default value is compatible with your analysis, you don't need to specify that setting.

 ## Run